saylordotorg/course_hist242/Unit05.md

+---
+layout: default
+title: "HIST242: Modern Northeast Asia"
+course_description: "A study of the history of East Asia (China, Japan, Korea, and Vietnam) from the 19th century to the present.
+Analyzes the impact of European imperialism, Communism, and the creation of modern nation-states."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: China: From Reform to Revolution** <span id="5"></span> *By the late nineteenth century, it was clear that Self-Strengthening was not enough to keep Europe or the US at bay.
 Furthermore, Japan was